hypergraphql/hypergraphql/sources/tutorial.md

 ## Service 2: AGROVOC taxonomy file

-Next, we define another instance which is used to access the AGROVOC SKOS taxonomy, originally supplied from a local file.
-The file `agrovoc.ttl` used here, containinf dat in the turtle format, is a subset of the original AGROVOC dataset, covering only the fragment expressed exclusively in the [SKOS vocabulary](https://www.w3.org/TR/skos-reference/).
-Here, the service type is set to `LocalModelSPARQLService` and the instance is initiated on port 8082.
+Next, we define another instance which is used to access the AGROVOC SKOS taxonomy, originally uploaded from a local file.
+The file `agrovoc.ttl`, used here, contains RDF data in the turtle format, which is a subset of the original AGROVOC dataset expressed exclusively in the [SKOS vocabulary](https://www.w3.org/TR/skos-reference/).
+In the configuration file, the service type is set to `LocalModelSPARQLService` and the instance is initiated on port 8082.

 ```json
 {